The GOP’s Not-So-Cunning Plan to Blame a Shutdown on Democrats

 Convincing people that Democrats deserve most of the blame might be difficult too.
 In an NBC News/Wall Street Journal poll from mid-December, 62 percent of respondents said Congress should extend protections for DACA recipients, and 19 percent said they should let the program expire.
 When asked who they would blame if the government shut down, 31 percent said congressional Republicans, 29 percent said congressional Democrats, and 18 percent said Trump.
 Presumably Trump disparaging “shithole” countries won’t improve those numbers for Republicans.

 Polling on whether DACA specifically is worth forcing a government shutdown is less rosy for Democrats.
-However, being branded as obstructionists months before and election isn’t necessarily the end of the world.
+However, being branded as obstructionists months before an election isn’t necessarily the end of the world.
 After Republicans forced a shutdown over Obamacare funding in 2013, they scored wins across the board in the 2014 midterms (including in Arkansas, where Tom Cotton beat Senator Mark Pryor, a two-term Democratic incumbent).

 Despite efforts by Cotton and other Republicans to spin the situation, there’s one person who decided to end DACA, sabotaged efforts to fix it, was rebuked by the courts, and probably can’t go another week without saying something offensive — and he’s not a Democrat.